tfeb/star/README.md

 ---

-[^1]:	This is one of the things that should be repaired in an imaginary future CL standard.
+[^1]:	See *[Something unclear in the Common Lisp standard](https://tfeb.org/fragments/2023/04/18/something-unclear-in-the-common-lisp-standard/ "Something unclear in the Common Lisp standard")* for a case where this same question applies to CL itself.

 [^2]:	*Downward macro hygiene* problems happen when a macro binds variables which it should not.
 This is avoidable by using gensyms for names.  *Upward macro hygiene* problems happen when a macro makes assumptions that a function or variable is what it thinks it is, and has not been locally rebound above it.
 This is not avoidable in CL.
 It is almost never a problem (and never a problem for symbols in the `CL` package).